cbcrc/rc-oauth2-client/README.md

         ,modalMode: false       // optional - whether or not the login page should be shown in a modal
                                 // Default = false (a redirection to the login page will occur) ,dropMenuItems: []      // optional - an array of user action objects to add to the base action of 'Logout'
-                                // An action object has the following properties: i18nLabel, action
+                                // An action object has the following properties: label, title, action
+                                // label: the name of the property in your i18n configuration object above
-                                // i18nLabel: the name of the property in your i18n configuration object above
+                                // title: optional - the name of the property in your i18n configuration object above
+                                //        This property should only be set for a11y purposes: when the item's label/text used is not descriptive enough.
                                 // action: supports either a string (will create a href attribute) or a function
                                 // (will create an onclick attribute and your function will recieve the click event object as a parameter)
         ,loginComplete:null    // optional - a function to be invoked when the user has succesfully logged in to the client application, with signature